From Idea to Issued Patent: A Quick Overview

 3. Working with the Patent Office

-4. Getting the Issued Patent
+4. Doing Something with the Patent

 If the examiner concludes that the application meets all criteria, you receive a notice of allowance.
 After paying the issue fee, the USPTO formally grants your patent.
 This “issued patent” gives you the right, for a limited term (generally 20 years from your filing date of your first utility application, but not the provisional), to exclude others from making, using, selling, or importing the claimed invention in the United States.
 As a practical matter, after eBay v.
 MercExchange, the “right to exclude” has morphed into a “right to demand license fees”, as after that case, an injunction is as unusual as seeing a zebra in Central Park.
 U.S. Inventor is working to strengthen the patent system.